EduA17/jellybean/README.md

 - 4K Dolby Vision
 - 4K Dolby Vision with HDR fallback

+Run it only on 4K libraries!

 The script saves a backup of the original poster to `assets/originals`.
 Running the script with `overlays: false` will restore the backup.

+Tested on Linux, Jellyfin Version: 10.8.10
 ## Getting started

 Edit the `.env` and the `config.yaml`